OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-azuread.md

 <div class="info" markdown="1">

 The [limitations of the current SAML 2.0 implementation](configure-saml.md#current-limitations) also apply to the Azure AD authentication method.
-Be sure to check them when using Azure AD end-user authentication.
+Be sure to check them when using Azure AD end user authentication.

 </div>

-To set up Azure AD authentication for end-users do the following:
+To set up Azure AD authentication for end users do the following:

 1. Sign in to the [Azure Active Directory portal](https://aad.portal.azure.com/) and create your own application.